Recurrent Equilibrium Networks: Flexible Dynamic Models with Guaranteed Stability and Robustness: Use Case: Learning Nonlinear Observers

-\begin{remark} An observer of traditional form \eqref{eq:luenberger} with $l(\hat x_t, u_t, y_t)=L(\hat x)(y_t-g_m(\hat x_t,u_t,0))$ will always satisfy the correctness condition, but designing $L(\hat x)$ to achieve global convergence may be difficult.
-In contrast, an observer design using the proposed procedure will always achieve global convergence, but may not achieve correctness exactly.
-If the dataset is sufficiently dense, and the loss \eqref{eq:obs_loss} can be driven near zero, then we can establish the estimation error bound based on Proposition~\ref{prop:2} and the generalization bound of the observer learning problem. \end{remark}
+\begin{remark} An observer of the traditional form \eqref{eq:luenberger} with $l(\hat x_t, u_t, y_t)=L(\hat x)(y_t-g_m(\hat x_t,u_t,0))$ will always satisfy the correctness condition, but designing $L(\hat x)$ to achieve global convergence may be difficult.
+In contrast, an observer design using the proposed procedure will always achieve global convergence, but may not achieve correctness exactly. \end{remark}